wrsturgeon/osc/README.md

 /// Et voila !
 Everything just works.
 ```

+## `no_std`

+This library is fully `no_std` and doesn't require `alloc`: just disable default features for this crate.

+If you're planning on receiving OSC data whose types you can't know beforehand,
+you might want to enable `alloc` to read into expansible buffers.

 ## Why another OSC library?

 Practice, and I wanted a library that's easy for me to understand with a different API.